-Seabirds, marine mammals, and turtles are caught during commercial fishing operations.
+Seabirds, marine mammals, turtles, as well as protected sharks and rays, are incidentally caught during commercial fishing operations.
 In order to monitor the impacts of fishing on these species, government observers on fishing vessels record any protected species bycatch incidents that occur.
 Observer data on protected species captures are maintained by the Ministry for Primary Industries, with identification of captured animals carried out by the Department of Conservation.
 Recent reports on protected species captures are available from the Ministry for Primary Industries.

 This website provides a summary of protected species captures in trawl and longline fisheries, from the 2002–03 to 2018–19 fishing year (fishing years run from October 1 to September 30).